 Alyssa Reichardt, Ph.D.
 Candidate in History, Yale University, War for the Interior: Imperial Conflict and the Formation of North American and Transatlantic Communications Infrastructure, 1735-1774.

 Fellow in the Program in Early American Medicine, Science, and Society

-Fellow in the Program in Early American Visual Cultures
+Fellow in the Visual Culture Program

-Short-term Fellowships Jointly Sponsored by the Library Company and the
+Short-term Fellows Jointly Sponsored by the Library Company and the Historical Society of Pennsylvania

 Andrew W. Mellon Foundation Fellows